flutter/website/flutter-for-react-native.md

 #### Default value

 In Dart, uninitialized variables have an initial value of `null`.
 Even variables with numeric types are initially null because numbers are objects in Dart.
-But in JavaScript, uninitialized variables are `undefined`.
+But in JavaScript, uninitialized variables are "undefined".

 <!-- skip -->
 {% prettify javascript %}